paulinho-16/MEIC-TVVS/assignments/assignment2.md

 **Equivalence Class Partitioning** is a black-box testing technique in which we group the input data into logical partitions called equivalence classes.
 All the data items lying in an equivalence class are assumed to be processed in the same way by the software application to be tested when passed as input.
-So, instead of testing all the combinations of input test data, we can pick and pass any of the test data from a particular equivalence class to the application and assume that the application will behave in the same way for the other test data of that class.
+So, instead of testing all the combinations of input test data, we can pick and pass any of the test data from a particular equivalence class to the application and assume that the application will behave in the same way as the other test data of that class.
 This process greatly reduces the number of test cases maintaining the same test coverage, being, therefore, perfectly suitable for software projects with time and resource constraints.

 The **Category Partition** method consists of a systematic way of deriving these partitions, based on the characteristics of the input parameters.